 Ignored for files with the

-Configuring submit options
+Configure submit options

-To control what happens to files in a changelist when you submit
+To control what happens to files in a changelist when you submit the changelist

 to the depot, set the

 SubmitOptions: field.
-Valid settings are as
+Valid settings are as follows.

 All open files (with or without changes) are submitted to the depot.

-This is the default behavior of Perforce.
+This is the default behavior of Helix.